tbates/tbates.github.io/_posts/1995-03-10-detailed-Updating.markdown

 You can add, or remove anything, re-run, and compare.

-This tutorial will cover using umxReRun to update models.
+This tutorial will cover using umxModify to update models.

 <a name="overview"></a>